 Online

-Master's course Plant Breeding - Advanced Statistics
+Plant Breeding: Advanced Statistics

-Welcome to our comprehensive course on Statistics!
+Welcome to our comprehensive course on statistics!
 This course has been designed specifically for professionals who want to enhance their knowledge and skills in the field of statistics.
 Through this course, you will gain a deep understanding of the most important statistical concepts and methods used in plant breeding.
 You will learn how to collect and analyse data, how to interpret statistical results, and how to make data-driven decisions.

-Registration deadline: 11 February 2024
+Registration deadline: 10 February 2025

 If you are a working professional in the plant breeding sector, this course is the perfect opportunity for you to expand your knowledge and sharpen your skills.
 This comprehensive course will provide you with the tools you need to succeed and advance in your career, especially in combination with other advanced Online Master's Courses Plant Breeding.